Program Overview

 Years One and Two

 First year students concentrate on the TAU Core Curriculum, which provides the academic foundation of the program.
-This includes broad courses in political philosophy, critical theory, Israeli history, the history of ideas, Western literature, modernity, and academic writing.
+This includes broad courses in political philosophy, contemporary problem solving, Israeli history, the history of ideas, Western literature, modernity, and academic writing.

 Academic Tracks